top of page

 Beth Vanderhoff

-Beth Vanderhoff grew up on Roswell, GA and moved to Cumming in 2001.
+Beth grew up on Roswell, GA and moved to Cumming in 2001.
 She is a Realtor and business owner.
 In her spare time, she enjoys reading and running races.
 Beth and her husband Michael are raising two beautiful young children.
 Her love of the outdoors and desire to clean up our roadways- especially around Lake Lanier where she resides- are two of the many reasons she joined the KFCB Board.
 A creative, committed, and passionate team player, Beth is always ready with a positive attitude and a smile while volunteering at KFCB events.

 Michelle